weichiet/Artificial-Intelligence-Nanodegree-Term-1/recognizer/README.md

 ## Probabilistic Models
 ## Project: Sign Language Recognition System

+In this project, you will build a system that can recognize words communicated using the American Sign Language (ASL).
+You will be provided a preprocessed dataset of tracked hand and nose positions extracted from video.
+Your goal would be to train a set of Hidden Markov Models (HMMs) using part of this dataset to try and identify individual words from test sequences.

+As an optional challenge, you can incorporate Statistical Language Models (SLMs) that capture the conditional probability of particular sequences of words occurring.
+This will help you improve the recognition accuracy of your system.

+## Instructions
 ### Install

 This project requires **Python 3** and the following Python libraries installed: